 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-C1174 Practice for Prediction of the Long-Term Behavior of Materials, Including Waste Forms, Used in Engineered Barrier Systems (EBS) for Geological Disposal of High-Level Radioactive Waste
+C1174 Practice for Evaluation of the Long-Term Behavior of Materials Used in Engineered Barrier Systems (EBS) for Geological Disposal of High-Level Radioactive Waste

 Government Documents10 CFR 60 US Code of Federal Regulations Title 10, Part 60, Disposal of High Level Radioactive Wastes in Geologic Repositories 10 CFR 71 10 CFR 72 US Code of Federal Regulations Title 10, Part 72, Licensing Requirements for the Independent Storage of Spent Nuclear and High-Level Radioactive Waste

 ICS Number Code 27.120.30 (Fissile materials and nuclear fuel technology)